Local Double Degree Programmes

 - Completion of between 60 MCs to 80 MCs(not including those earned from Advanced Placement Credits or Study Abroad Programmes

-- A minimum CAP of 4.00 at point of application (Note: For Cohort 2014 onwards, the minimum CAP at point of application is 3.75.)
+- A minimum CAP of 4.00 at point of application

 - Thus, a student generally must apply just after the third or fourth semester.